openshift-labs/learn-katacoda/apicurio/step04.md

 ## Objective
-The objective of this lesson is to use the Apicurio API to perform various searches against in in the schema registry.
+The objective of this lesson is to use the Apicurio API to perform various searches against the schema registry.

 ## What you'll be doing